aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/shapes-text-frames/set-default-text-language-aspose-slides-java/_index.md

        .getPortionFormat().getLanguageId();
    ```

-   *Explanation*: Retrieve the `languageId` to confirm that it matches \"en-US\".
+   *Explanation*: Retrieve the `languageId` to confirm that it matches "en-US".
 This step verifies that our default language setting is correctly applied.

 ### Practical Applications